aadeshsamdaria1/My-Medical-Secretary/README.md

 ## Merge Strategies
 No work directly on main will be committed.
 Instead, all features and bug fixes are to be merged into the develop branch using a pull request.
 Once reviewed by one other team member, changes are merged into the master branch for release.
+All pull requests are also required to pass the entire testing suite before being merged to main.
+The backend suite uses JUnit for Kotlin, and the frontend team uses Jest for React.
+No pull requests should contain uncovered lines of code - testing should be included in the same PR.

 ## Docs
 Documentation for the project is available in the docs folder of the repository.
 These documents are linked from Confluence.